jucox/task-manager/README.md

-# Task Manager ✅
+# To-do List 📝

-Dynamic task manager developed with React. ⚛️
+Dynamic to-do list developed with React. ⚛️

 You can see the live project working on <a href="https://my-tasks-react.vercel.app/" target="_blank">this page</a>. 💻